Contents

 Calibration frames: darks, flats, flat-dark

-Processing software: Pixinsight, BlurXterminator, NoiseXterminator, StarXterminator, and Affinity Photo.
+Processing software: Pixinsight, BlurXterminator, NoiseXterminator, and StarXterminator

 Weather conditions: Not noted.